thinkshout/behat-wordpress-extension/docs/contexts.md

 ## Available Contexts

-The WordPress Behat Extension includes the following contexts:
+The WordPress Extension for Behat includes the following contexts:

 * _**RawWordpressContext**_
   A context that provides no step definitions, but all of the necessary functionality for interacting with WordPress, and with the browser, via Mink sessions.